e27182/nRF52832_pesky/README.md

    git clone https://github.com/e27182/nRF52832_pesky projects
    ```

-2. Unpack SDK to the folder, and configure GCC toolchain
+2. Unpack SDK to the folder, and configure GCC toolchain.
-3. Connect your board to JLink
+3. Connect your board to JLink.
-4. Make and flush.
-To compile only tun *make*, to compile and flash run *make flash*
+4. Make and flash.
+To compile only tun *make*, to compile and flash run *make flash*.

    ```
    cd projects\peripheral\blinky\pesky\blank\armgcc